-1. STEMS.
-Woody with subtantial secondary growth or less often herbaceous; in woody taxa reaching 15 to 20 (30) cm in width, and as many as 40 m in length (e.g., Abuta, Anomospermum, Caryomene, Curarea, Elephantomene, Telitoxicum); in herbaceous taxa reaching a few cm in diam. and 2 to several m in length.
-Stems are cylindrical, subcylindrical or less often flattened (figs. 1a-e), sometimes moderately furrowed in species of Abuta.
-Cross sections, especially of large lianas, with successive cambia that give rise to successive bands of xylem and phloem that are separated by connective tissue and radially dissected by multiseriate, wide rays (fig. 1b & d; 2a).
-The successive bands are either concentric (e.g., Anomospermum (figs. 1d) or unilateral (e.g., Curarea barnebyana R. Ortiz, Curarea tecunarum Barneby & Krukoff, Sciadotenia toxifera Krukoff & A.C.
-Sm.; fig. 1e); and rays aren't continuous from one ring to the next.
-In herbaceous species, the vascular cylinder is commonly dissected into radial plates by multiseriate wide rays (fig. 1a).
+- 1. STEMS.
+Woody or less often herbaceous; in woody taxa reaching 15 to 20 (30) cm in diam., and up to 40 m in length (e.g., Abuta, Anomospermum, Caryomene, Curarea, Elephantomene, Telitoxicum); in herbaceous taxa reaching a few cm in diam. and 2- several m in length.
+Stems are cylindrical, subcylindrical or less often flattened (Figure 175), sometimes moderately furrowed in species of Abuta.
+Cross sections, especially of large lianas, with successive cambia that give rise to successive bands of xylem and phloem that are separated by conjunctive tissue and radially dissected by multiseriate, wide rays (Figures 175B, D, E; 176).
+The successive bands are either concentric (e.g., Anomospermum; Figure 175D) or unilateral (e.g., Curarea barnebyana R. Ortiz, Curarea tecunarum Barneby & Krukoff, Sciadotenia toxifera Krukoff & A.C.
+Sm.; Figure 175E); and rays aren't continuous from one ring to the next.
+In herbaceous species, the vascular cylinder is commonly dissected into radial plates by multiseriate wide rays (Figure 175A, C).
 A few species are known to have wood that oxidazes yellow (Abuta obovata Diels, A. rufescens Aubl., and Anomospermum reticulatum (Mart.)
-Eichler), purplish in Anomospermum schomburgkii Miers, or lavender in Anomospermum chloranthum Diels.
+Eichler), purplish in Anomospermum schomburgkii Miers, or lavender in Anomospermum chloranthum Diels. - 2.
+EXUDATES.
+Exudates for the most part are watery and colorless, however, in species of Odontocarya and Disciphania calocarpa Standl. the exudate can be milky white or cream. - 3.
+CLIMBING MECHANISMS.
+Most climbing Menispermaceae are twiners (Figure 177A), while a few species are known to be scramblers (e.g., Abuta, Sciadotenia), or to produce